• Home

 Restoration Process

+The initial step involved repairing, patching, and leveling all damage to ensure a structurally sound foundation for the new veneer, restoring the case to its original integrity.
+The veneer was carefully applied, ensuring the grain followed the step along the lower rim and folded over the upper edge.
 Unlike modern pianos, where plates are lowered after assembling the frame, soundboard, and rim, Bluthners in 1876 were built differently.
 The frame and soundboard were constructed first, the plate was attached next, and then the rim was built around it.
 This made removing the plate extremely difficult.
 Past refurbishments had masked off and painted over the plate, but I committed to removing it over two challenging days to properly repair the soundboard and strip and refinish the plate.
 Given the rough 1876 iron castings, the owner requested the plate be filled, leveled, and painted with the correct color.

 Precision and Detail